wpenistone/Ford-Dialogue-Editor/README.md

     *   The start node is often automatically renamed to `start` (configurable via `START_NODE_EXPORT_ID`) for export compatibility.
 You'll be prompted if a rename is needed for export.
 7.  **Organizing:**
     *   Use **Bookmarks** (`View` menu or Node context menu) for quick access to key nodes.
-    *   Use **Visual Groups** (Canvas context menu) to visually section your graph.
-Select groups to move them.
-Delete via context menu.
     *   Use **Path Highlighting** (Node context menu) to understand flow.
 8.  **Saving/Loading/Import/Export:**
     *   Use the `File` menu to Save/Load `.dveditor` project files (preserves all editor state).